Kava-Labs/kava/docs/education/hello_kava.md

 	if  len(msg.Message) ==  0 {
 		return sdkerrors.Wrapf(sdkerrors.Error{ }, "must provide greeting message") }
 	return  nil
 }
 ```
+As you can see above, this code is all about the ```&MsgCreateGreet{}``` and all these functions are "receiver functions" in Go.
+They can be thought of as a collection of useful method on our ```&MsgCreateGreet{}``` type, such as getting the signer of the new message or doing a basic validation, etc.

+## Setting up Commands

-### Setting up a create-greet command
+### Creating a new greeting

-In order for users to interact with out new module, we will create a command to create a new greeting that will live in the following folder so let's create it and write down some code in  ```/x/greet/client/cli/tx.go```:
+In order for users to interact with our new module, we will create a command to create a new greeting that will live in the following folder so let's create it and write down some code in there ```/x/greet/client/cli/tx.go```:

 ```
 package  cli